hpwit/I2SClocklessLedDriver/README.md

  #### `showPixels(uint8_t *leds)`:
 This function allow set 'on the go' the pointer to the leds.
 This will help if you are using two buffers for your animation.
+It can also be used to ease dithering see example `Dithering` (I need to work on a hardware implementation btw)
 ```C
 #define NUM_STRIPS 12
  #define NUM_LED_PER_STRIP 256